maxx1128/maxx1128.github.io/_posts/2016-8-20-a-personal-site-refactor.md

 ---
-layout: post
 title:  "A Personal Site Refactor"
 date:   2016-08-20
 categories: coding
-excerpt: "Site refactors fix plenty, and my site was overdue for one.
-But with luck, I'll make less in the future."
+excerpt: Site refactors fix plenty, and my site was overdue for one.
+But with luck, I'll make less in the future.
 featured-img: /img/posts/site-refactor/featured.png
 ---